List of Texas Tech University alumni: Sports

 Texas Tech University alumni have also made contributions to various sports.
 Former Red Raiders have gone on to compete in the Canadian Football League (CFL), Major League Baseball (MLB), National Basketball League (NBA), National Football League (NFL), PGA Tour, and Women's National Basketball Association (WNBA).
-Approximately 94 alumni have been selected to the MLB draft, 19 alumni have been selected in the NBA draft, 149 alumni have been selected in the NFL draft, and 9 alumni have been selected in the WNBA draft.
+Approximately 94 alumni have been selected to the MLB draft, 19 alumni have been selected in the NBA draft, 149 have been selected in the NFL draft, and nine have been selected in the WNBA draft.
 Texas Tech alumni have also gone on to coach collegiate and professional teams.